 These will be loved by kids and go well in the school box or can be had after school too.
 If packing in the box, be sure not to use sour batter.
 This recipe makes about 24 medium sized sweet paniyaram.

-- 2 generous pinches of elaichi or green cardamom powder
+- 2 pinches elaichi or green cardamom powder

 - 2 to 4 tbsp rice flour (use only if needed, refer step by step instructions)